-Holiday Letting is deemed a commercial enterprise.
-HMRC take this view and this can only be a good thing (see Tax Guide)
+Holiday Letting is classified by HMRC as a business and this can only be a good thing (see Tax Guide).

 - purchases and re-mortgages of holiday let properties up to a maximum loan to value of 75%, including new build flats